Game Programmer

 Step 03 — Data Architecture

 The entire system is driven by a single ParticleEmitterData struct — spawn shape, rate, burst schedules, gravity, colour ranges, direction spread, collision flags, and sub-emitters.
-The struct serialises fully to and from JSON, so emitter setups save, reload, and share between scenes without any code changes.
+The struct serialises fully to and from JSON.

 struct ParticleEmitterData